Richard Belzer: Radio

-In addition to his film career, Belzer was a featured player on the National Lampoon Radio Hour with co-stars John Belushi, Chevy Chase, Bill Murray, Gilda Radner, and Harold Ramis, a half-hour comedy program aired on 600 plus U.S. stations from 1973 to 1975.
+In addition to his film career, Belzer was a featured player on the National Lampoon Radio Hour with co-stars John Belushi, Chevy Chase, Bill Murray, Gilda Radner, and Harold Ramis, a half-hour comedy program aired on 600 plus American radio stations from 1973 to 1975.
 Several of his sketches were released on National Lampoon albums, drawn from the Radio Hour, including several bits in which he portrayed a pithy call-in talk show host named "Dick Ballantine".

 In the late 1970s, he co-hosted Brink & Belzer on WNBC radio (660 AM) in New York City.
 He was a frequent guest on The Howard Stern Show.
 Following the departure of Randi Rhodes from Air America Radio, Belzer guest-hosted the afternoon program on the network.

 Belzer was a regular guest on the right-wing radio show of Alex Jones and appeared on the episode covering the Boston Marathon bombing, in which he referred to the bombing as a false flag event.

 Television

-In the 1980s, Belzer briefly starred in The Richard Belzer Show on Cinemax, and hosted the Lifetime cable TV talk show, Hot Properties.
+In the 1980s, Belzer was a regular on Alan Thicke's short-lived show Thicke of the Night.
+He also briefly hosted his own comedy show, titular and popular The Richard Belzer Show on Cinemax, and hosted the Lifetime cable TV talk show, Hot Properties.
 By the 1990s, he was appearing frequently on television.
 He was a regular on The Flash as a news anchor and reporter.
 In several episodes of Lois & Clark: The New Adventures of Superman, he played Inspector William Henderson.

 He followed that with starring roles on the Baltimore-based Homicide: Life on the Street (1993–1999) and the New York City-based Law & Order: Special Victims Unit (1999–2013), portraying police detective John Munch in both series.
 Barry Levinson, Executive Producer of Homicide, said Belzer was a "lousy actor" in audition when he read lines from the script for "Gone for Goode", the first episode in the series.
 Levinson asked Belzer to take time to reread and practice the material, then read it again.
 At his second reading, Levinson said Belzer was "still terrible", but that the actor eventually found confidence in his performance.

-In addition, Belzer played Munch in episodes on seven other series and in a sketch on one talk show, making Munch the only fictional character to appear on eleven different television shows played by a single actor.
+In addition, Belzer played Munch in episodes on seven other series and in a sketch on one talk show, making Munch the only fictional character to appear on 11 different television shows played by a single actor.
 These shows were on six different networks: